esmuigors2/Prep2Cry/README.md

         prep2cry.sh CIFNAME.cif

       This will return the first part of the pre2crys command, containing:
       - -g : space group (number according to ITC)
       - -l : lattice constant (currently only cubic structures are supported but the extension seems straightforward)
       - -n : number of elements in the compound
       - -w : Wyckoff positions of the elements within the cell (fractional XYZ coordinates)

       Like this:

             pre2crys -g 225 -l 5.463209 -n 2 -w "20 0 0 0#9 0.25 0.25 0.25#"

       The Wyckoff positions are given in a single line where the hash substitutes for the newline.
 Otherwise they are just as in the input file.

+      **Site-specific basis sets**

+      **If** You want to define specific basis set for a site position, please prefix the corresponding atom number with 1, 10, 100, …

+      **If** You want to define a specific ECP for a site position, please prefix the corresponding atom number with 2, 3, 4, …

 2. Then log in onto Your computational server and make a directory for calculation of Your compound of interest.
 3. Then continue with **either** 4. or 5.